optimobile/coai-dashboard/VIRAL_GROWTH_EXECUTION_PLAN.md

 **Day 15: Email Campaign #1 - "Founding Member Offer"**
 - Subject: "You're invited: Founding Member 50% off"
-- Body: "Thank you for your interest in COAI.
+- Body: "Thank you for your interest in CSOAI.
 As a founding member, you get 50% off for life..."
 - CTA: "Claim your discount" → Free trial signup
 - Goal: 10% open rate, 2% conversion (20 signups)